kilwizac/mcp-jobboss2-server/README.md

 - `data` (optional): Request body data for POST/PUT/PATCH
 - `params` (optional): Query parameters (for filtering, sorting, pagination, field selection)

-## Example Usage with Claude
+## Example Usage

-Once configured, you can ask Claude to interact with JobBOSS2:
+Once configured, you can ask your AI assistant to interact with JobBOSS2:

 > "Can you get me a list of all open orders?"